 I took a lot of pictures of the waterfall before heading back to the kilns trail.
 I can’t overstate how amazing it is to be surrounded by the flowing water and the lush greens.

-When you see them for the first time you will be in awe of the size.
+When you see them for the first time, you will be in awe of the size.
 I expected them to be much smaller and to also be in worse shape.

-They were well maintained with only a small amount of graffiti and a couple with pieces falling off of them.
-The first thing I noticed though was how unique it was to see these 100-year-old structures and how the plants and earth had grown up around them.
+They were well maintained with only a small amount of graffiti and a couple of pieces falling off of them.
+The first thing I noticed was how unique it was to see these 100-year-old structures and how the plants and earth had grown up around them.
 It felt as if you were stepping into a place where humans hadn’t been for decades.

 I loved just exploring and looking at all of them, a sort of urban decay against the beauty of nature.
 I took so many pictures I had to cut myself off.
-Here are a few of my favorites.